-If you choose to write an original research design, the paper will be between 12-15 pages ( $\sim 3,000-3,750$ words).
+If you choose to write an original research design, the paper will be between 12-15 pages ($\sim 3,000-3,750$ words).
 These papers should look like an empirical journal article or conference paper, with only the actual empirical analysis missing.
 The papers should include a research question or puzzle, a short review of the relevant literature, theoretical arguments and hypotheses, and a proposed method of researching the question (empirical evidence, methodology, i.e. how you would answer test these hypotheses etc.).
 Papers can include some preliminary analysis.
 The papers can focus on any of the literatures or questions discussed in the class.

-By October 22nd, each student should prepare a topic statement and submit it for approval.
+By March 7th, each student should prepare a topic statement and submit it for approval.
 We will discuss these ideas in class to generate constructive feedback and directions for research.

-If students choose the research design, during the final class sessions on 12/3, we will have a panel discussion of the papers.
-Each student will present their paper and serve as a discussant for a colleague's paper.
+During the final class session on April 25th, each student will present their paper and serve as a discussant for a colleague's paper.
 The presentation and discussion will count as 25% of the research design grade.
-Presentations are expected to be conference-style, meaning 10-15 minutes, preferably with presentation software like PowerPoint.
+Presentations are expected to be conference-style, meaning 10-15 minutes.
 To facilitate the discussion, the paper drafts will be circulated no later than the Monday before your presentation by 12:30 pm.

-The final paper is due 12/11.
+The final paper is due May 9th.
 Submit it electronically.

 Alternatively, students can choose to take a mock comprehensive exam.
 The exam will have several questions, from which students will choose two.
 Students will have 24 hours to complete the open note, open book exam.
-The exam can be scheduled anytime between 12/3 and 12/11.
+The exam can be scheduled anytime between May 1st and May 9th.